ErikV88/JS-Servus-Planning-Robot/README.md

 # Credit
 This code is rewritten from python.
-This application uses cdoe from course INFO180 at UiB.
+This application uses code from course INFO180 at UiB.
 And is originally written by Bjornar Tessem.